 The number 12 has always been shrouded in magic, mystery and significance.
 The number is prominent in the cycles of time (12 months, 12 hours), space (12 signs of the Zodiac), religion (12 tribes of Israel, 12 disciples of Yeshua, 12 Greek gods).
 The project’s title, The Majic 12, alludes to President Truman’s mysterious 1947 UFO research directive called “Operation Majestic 12”.
 The EP’s artwork with band logo and winged planet allude to Zechariah Sitchin’s epic cosmological book, “The 12th Planet”.
 Plumb also got the idea to release the 12 songs across 3 EP’s because in ancient mysticism, 12 also represented three-dimensional reality.
 For Plumb, it was the perfect supernatural concept for a rock project.

 The sound and message of Plumb’s music on The Majic 12 displays his wide compositional range and knack for writing short, but poignant songs.
-EP 1’s satirical two-minute rocker titled “Midnight Creep”, is a powerful message in support of the #TimesUp movement.
-The song has an energy that keeps listeners’ heads bobbing, all the while fueling their desire to see justice and support given to sexual abuse victims.
+EP 1’s satirical two-minute rocker titled “Midnight Creep”, is a powerful message in support of the #MeToo movement.
+The song has an energy that keeps listeners’ heads bobbing, all the while fueling their desire to see justice and support to sexual abuse victims.
 Plumb’s socially conscious message continues all the way through the third and final EP.
-The second song of EP 3, “Stop The War”, is a throwback to the rock riff sound of Black Sabbath and Iron Maiden, complete with catchy anti-war and anti-violence lyrical themes.
+On EP 3, “Stop The War”, is a throwback to the rock riff sound of Black Sabbath and Iron Maiden, complete with catchy anti-war and anti-violence lyrical themes.
+The incredible guitar and collaborative work by John Demitro can be heard all throughout the record, and his contributions were essential in bringing Plumb’s songs to master quality.